bimobject/docs/docs/documentation/product/product-excel-export.md

 # Export products to Excel

 Exporting products to Excel is good when you have a lot of data to import or update.
-It does not allow for the more advanced data entry that can be achieved in the Eando X app, but can in many cases be more efficient if you only need the basics and are proficient in manipulating spreadsheets.
+It does not allow for the more advanced data entry that can be achieved in the Eando X app, but can in many cases be more efficient if you only need the basics, and are proficient in manipulating spreadsheets.

 :::info Workflow tip
 A common workflow is to first create an Excel export file, populate it with your data and then import it back into Eando X.